eqfy/mem-leak-analyzer/UserStudy1.md

    2. What are some issues you have with manual memory management?
    3. Do you think existing tools like Valgrind satisfy your needs related to memory?
 2. We introduce our analyzer and show participants code examples (see examples folder) and how our analyzer treats handles them
 3. We get the participant to write a small C program themself.
-We then apply our analsis model to their program and report the appropriate output.
+We then apply our analysis model to their program and report the appropriate output.
 4. We ask for additional question or comments

 ## Study participant X